-Prerequisite: Principles of Biomedical Sciences, Human Body Systems, and Medical Interventions
+Prerequisite: Principles of Biomedical Sciences, Human Body Systems, and Medical Interventions Grade Level(s): 10, 11, 12

 Biomedical Innovation is a capstone course that provides student teams the opportunity to work with a mentor, identify a science research topic, conduct research, write a scientific paper, and defend team conclusions and recommendations to a panel of outside reviewers.
-Each team is supported by mentor from the scientific and/or medical community to help guide their scientific research.
+Each team is supported by a mentor from the scientific and/or medical community to help guide their scientific research.
 Additional Information: This course qualifies as a science unit for graduation and OK Promise.